huilisabrina/HEELS/README.md

 # `HEELS`
 Heritability Estimation with high Efficiency using LD and Summary Statistics

-`HEELS` is a Python-based command line tool that produce accurate and precise local heritability estimates using summary-level statistics (marginal association test statistics and the in-sample LD statistics).
-For more details please see Li et al. (2023).
+`HEELS` is a Python-based command line tool that produce accurate and precise local heritability estimates using summary-level statistics (marginal association test statistics along with the empirical (in-sample) LD statistics).

 ### Getting started
 You can clone the repository with the following command: